Articles on the history of Lynn Football Club tell you that prior to 1914 King's

 Ilford were a renowned amateur team playing, ironically, at Lynn Road, Ilford.

-It was in the 1912 Stockholm Olympics that Joe Dines made three
+It was in the 1912 Stockholm Olympics that Joe Dines played in all three

 Resisting attempts to persuade him to become professional, he appeared

 occasionally for clubs such as Walhamstow Avenue, Millwall and even one

 appearance for Liverpool when they visited Chelsea, Liverpool winning 2-1.